Flowering trees-pink shower tree-

 Name Confusion: The Pink Shower Tree

 To call a tree with pink blooms, a “pink shower tree” is apparently irresistible!
 This beautiful and useful tree, the Cassia bakeriana, is most often called the pink shower tree.
 So are some other trees!
-This includes the weeping pink cherry tree, which will not grow in warm climates, and is totally unlike the tropical pink blooming trees.
+We also use the term for the weeping pink cherry tree, which will not grow in warm climates, and is totally unlike the tropical pink blooming trees.

 The lesson is that each of the trees commonly called “pink shower trees” has very different features, can grow in very different environments and suits very different needs in the garden.
 Whichever tree you want; be very specific when placing your orders!